Devaanshi Mehta: Biography

 In 2010, Devaanshi's lungs collapsed and she had comprehensive lung surgery at Great Ormond Street Hospital for children in Bloomsbury, London.
 Consequently she was put on palliative care.
 While her health was deteriorating, she organised charity fundraising events from her hospital bed.
 She also gave a number of interviews on television, radio and in print to raise awareness.
 Devaanshi also wrote a blog titled "My Story in My own Words", where she spoke candidly about her treatment and prognosis.

 Death and influence

 Devaanshi died on 28 June 2012 at the Great Ormond Street Hospital after a lengthy battle with her lung condition and chronic platelet transfusion dependency.
 She wrote: "Nothing more can be done for me now, but I want to make a difference to other children."

 On 29 September 2013, nine staff members from Nower Hill High School, which Devaanshi had attended, cycled 36 miles from the school to Windsor Castle in Berkshire to raise £1,000 for the Great Ormond Street Hospital where she died.
 The staff at Nowerhill continue to do the annual bike ride in memory of Devaanshi every year since her death.
-There is also a pack placed in her school in her memory.
+There is also a plaque placed in her school in her memory.